ebru/notes-from-the-day/README.md

 **4. Abstraction**

-Hides the all internal implementation details.
+Hides all internal implementation details.
 It only reveals the high order operations to other classes and it makes a lot of work under the hood that we do not need to care for.
 Implementations can change through time but it does rarely affect the abstractions we use.

 https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/